Union rights

 The role of a union includes:

-- representing its members on any issues that involve the members’ collective employment interests
+- representing its members on any issues that involve the members’ collective employment interests, and

-- representing members in relation to their individual rights as an employee, if the member has authorised the union to do this
+- representing members in relation to their individual rights as an employee, if the member has authorised the union to do this, and

-- giving advice and assistance on the rights and obligations of employers and employees
+- giving advice and assistance on the rights and obligations of employers and employees, and

-- representing its members if they have a personal grievance or dispute (see the chapter “Resolving employment problems”).
+- representing its members if they have a dispute or legal claim against their employer (“personal grievance”).

 Joining a union